kaisenlinux/manpages-dev/category/RemoteAdministration/parallel-ssh.md

 TIPS
-       If you have a set of hosts that you connect to frequently with specific options, it may be helpful to create an alias such as: alias pssh_servers="parallel-ssh -h /path/to/server_list.txt -l root -A"
+       If you have a set of hosts that you connect to frequently with specific options, it may be helpful to create an alias such as: alias parallel-ssh_servers="parallel-ssh -h /path/to/server_list.txt -l root -A"

+       Note  that  when  an  ssh  command  is  terminated, it does not kill remote processes (OpenSSH bug #396 has been open since 2002).
+One workaround is to instruct ssh to allocate a pseudo-terminal, which makes it behave more like a normal interactive ssh session.
+To do this, use parallel-ssh's "-x" option to pass "-tt" to ssh.
+For example: parallel-ssh -i -x "-tt" -h hosts.txt -t 10 sleep 1000 will ensure that all of the sleep commands will terminate (with SIGHUP) after the 10 second timeout.

+       By default, ssh uses full buffering for non-interactive commands.
+Line buffering may be preferable to full buffering if you intend to look at the files in an output directory  as a command is running.
+To switch ssh to use line buffering, use its "-tt" option (which allocates a pseudo-terminal) using the "-x" option in parallel-ssh.

        The  ssh_config file can include an arbitrary number of Host sections.
 Each host entry specifies ssh options which apply only to the given host.
 Host definitions can even behave like aliases if the HostName option is included.
 This ssh feature, in combination with parallel-ssh host files, provides a tremendous amount of flexibility.

 EXIT STATUS